Rami-Si7/Triangle-detection-using-Hough-Transform/README.md

             4. Also, the same with detected trinagles.

-Over all our code is generic for every input image.
+Overall our code is generic for every input image.
 But before, we need to pick the correct parameters for each image.
 But over all it works almost for every image.